navirobayo/navirobayo/README.md

   I would like to learn new and interesting skills for my professional career.

   Finally, i like to excercise.
-Some boxing (with a punchbag) and calisthenics.
+Some boxing and calisthenics.
   Check out my LinkedIn here: <a href=https://www.linkedin.com/in/soyivan1997 name="start">soyivan1997</a>
   <p>
   Peace! &#127747